 It's always a good idea to have a replacement violin string since you'd hate to be practising and have a string break.
 A violin string, especially the e string (as the thinnest), can snap at the worst possible moment, so make sure the next time you're in your local violin shop, you pick up an extra pack of strings.
 Don't forget that the other members of your orchestra or string quartet might need cello strings or viola strings, so you can pick some up for them in these stores, too.

-Popular string manufacturers include D’addario and Thomastik Infeld, but you don’t need to buy really expensive violin parts and accessories if you’re just a beginner.
-After all, a good sounding violin still won’t sound good in the hands of a complete beginner.
+Popular string manufacturers include D'addario and Thomastik Infeld, but you don't need to buy really expensive violin parts and accessories if you're just a beginner.
+After all, a good sounding violin still won't sound good in the hands of a complete beginner.
+Right-handed musicians can learn the regular way, but left-handed musicians have different learning options.
+You can read more the violin in our other posts.